ProfessionalsBrad S. Karp

-- its Second Circuit victory allowing corporations to enter into federal regulatory consent judgments without admitting wrongdoing;
+- its Second Circuit victory (SEC v.
+Citigroup) allowing corporations to enter into federal regulatory consent judgments without admitting wrongdoing;

-- its arbitral victory defeating multi-billion-dollar claims brought by the Abu Dhabi Investment Authority (ADIA), arising out of its December 2007 $7.5 billion investment in Citigroup;
+- its two arbitral victories defeating multi-billion-dollar claims brought by the Abu Dhabi Investment Authority (ADIA), arising out of its $7.5 billion investment in Citigroup;

 - its New Jersey state court jury trial victory defeating a multi-billion-dollar lawsuit brought by Parmalat;